About Ala Costa Centers

 "normalize".
 Instead, we see people as having a variety of brains and cognition that are all valid.
 Ala Costa staff presume that each individual participant has strengths and the capacity to learn and grow.

 [image description] A student sits at a table and smiles up at the camera.
-He is wearing noise canceling earphones, and spreading peanut butter on a piece of bread while volunteering at City Team in Oakland
+He is wearing noise canceling earphones, and spreading peanut butter on a piece of bread.
+He is volunteering at City Team in Oakland

 Community Inclusion

 The goal of inclusion is not to make the disability or the disabled person invisible.
 Traditionally, intellectually and developmentally disabled people are only included if they can act or appear “normal”.
 We reject this idea, believing that community spaces belong to all of us, as we are.
-Adult Program participants spend their whole days out in the community, navigating public transit, volunteering at local non profits, learning to cook and exploring their interests at local businesses, libraries, art classes, museums and much more.
+Our participants navigating public transit, volunteer at local non profits, learn to cook and exploring their interests at local businesses, libraries, art classes, museums, parks and more.

 Self Determination